Zztorp/fe20tp1_marker/README.md

 ## The process
 The project was set up as if it was for a tech company.
 The project had its own project owner and a CTO and a scrum methodology was used to develop the notebook.
-The group members had daily scrums, weekly meetings with the project owner and weekly code reviews with the CTO. <br>
-Feel free to look at the  scrum board on [Trello](https://trello.com/b/88BX5SUp/team-template)
+The group members had daily scrums, weekly meetings with the project owner and weekly code reviews with the CTO.
+Feel free to look at the  scrum board on [Trello](https://trello.com/b/88BX5SUp/team-template).
 <br>
 <br>